-An Android device indicates no internet connection but is successfully connected to the network and is not able to download updates from the Google Play Store.
+An Android device connected to a WiFi network where Decrypt and Inspect policies are employed will display messages suggesting that internet access is restricted, and will not be able to download items from the Google Play store.

 Android devices on Android 7 or above use certificate pinning to prevent network devices from decrypting and inspecting HTTPS traffic.
 Certificate pinning allows the client (Android) to ensure that communication with a server isn't being tampered with, by checking that the server certificate is signed by a certificate authority trusted by the client.

 Unfortunately, on Android 7 and above, user installed certificate authorities are not trusted by Android, which means many applications will not work when Decrypt and Inspect policies are applied.

 When an Android device connects to a Wireless network, it will send out a number of HTTP and HTTPS requests in an attempt to identify if it has internet access and if it is sat behind a captive portal.
 When Decrypt and Inspect policies are applied, these HTTPS requests will fail due to the use of certificate pinning, and the device will believe internet access to be restricted.

 You should still be able to browse the internet through your browser, but Android will display a warning message, and display either an "x" or an "!" next to the WiFi icon.
 An attempt to access the Google Play store will fail and a message will be displayed to the user informing them that the device does not have an internet connection.